Rogerlaulau/web-service-for-data-visualization/README.md

 ## Generate a map

 Before to get the hands dirty, some coordinates related to hospitals in Hong Kong are collected and saved in a csv file as shown below.
-We need latitude and longitude to generate a map.
+We need latitudes and longitudes to generate a map.

 ![coordinates](/image/coordinates.png)